 3. Sing-Along With Seattle’s Music Culture

-As the birthplace of grunge, Seattle has deep musical roots and has seen the rise of numerous artists, including Nirvana, Pearl Jam, and Fleet Foxes.
+Seattle is known as the birthplace of grunge and has a rich musical history, having produced famous artists such as Nirvana, Pearl Jam, Soundgarden and even the Fleet Foxes.
 Music is a huge part of Seattle’s culture and every day you can find local musicians performing in venues across the city.